Throughout years of trying to improve my productivity, there's one, single time management lesson that has had an enormous, positive impact.

 Although those kinds of strategies can be helpful, truly effective time management speaks to your values.

-When done with care, saying "yes" to certain projects, and "no" to others becomes an expression of your values, and your priorities.
-That, for me, is a balance I feel I'm constantly aware of.
+When done with care, saying yes to certain projects and no to others becomes an expression of your values and priorities.
+That, for me, is a balance I feel I'm constantly working to maintain.